The War of 1812 on the Chesapeake

 A team of curatorial and design professionals have translated the extensive original research into an exhibit that connects the visitor with the War of 1812 as seen through the perspective of Chesapeake Bay folk across the social and economic spectrum.

-In addition, CBMM partnered with Washington College’s GIS laboratory to generate a 3D virtual flyover of the Battle of St. Michaels, as well as maps highlighting the cultural landscapes of the area, which will be incorporated into the new exhibit.
-Additional stories, research, and activities will be shared with the public beyond CBMM’s campus through an interactive online exhibit, curriculum materials, teacher workshops, and a selection of public programs for all ages.
+In addition, CBMM partnered with Washington College’s GIS laboratory to generate a 3D virtual flyover of the Battle of St. Michaels, as well as maps highlighting the cultural landscapes of the area, which are incorporated into the exhibit.
+Additional stories, research, and activities are being shared with the public beyond CBMM’s campus through an interactive online exhibit, curriculum materials, teacher workshops, and a selection of public programs for all ages.

 The exhibition continues until 2015.